 The web developers have varied options to select from a huge range of web frameworks when employing Python as the server-side programming language.
 They can take the benefit of full-stack Python frameworks to accelerate the development of huge and complex web applications by getting several robust tools and features.

 Both Flask and Django, are enormously popular amongst Python programmers.
-Django is a full-stack Python framework, while Flask is an extensible and lightweight Python framework.
+Django is a full-stack Python framework, while Flask is an extensible python lightweight web framework.
 Here, from Flask vs Django, let’s understand the major differences between these two frameworks.

 Table of Content